 Topics in this article:

-There is no mention of Hungerford in the Domesday survey of 1086.
-The community of Hungerford was first mentioned by name in a document dated between 1103-1118 when Robert de Beaumont granted "a manor near Hungerford, Edenetona by name" to the church of the Holy Trinity at Beaumont in Normandy.
+There is no mention of Hungerford in the Domesday survey of 1086, and the earliest record is in a document dated between 1103-1118 when Robert de Beaumont I (c.1040-1050 - 1118, 1st Earl of Leicester and Count of Meulan) granted "a manor near Hungerford, Edenetona by name" to the church of the Holy Trinity at Beaumont in Normandy, his family seat.
 (Follow this link for more on the Manorial History of Hungerford).

-The church and manor at Hungerford (as well as the manor of Eddington) were assigned to the Abbey of Bec Hellouin in Normandy, as part of its endowments.
-This meant that the Abbey received the great tithes and the advowson (the right "of presentation" - to nominate the parish priest).
+The church and manor at Hungerford (as well as the manor of Eddington) were assigned to the Abbey of Bec Hellouin (near Bernay, Rouen) in Normandy, as part of its endowments.
+This meant that the Abbey received the tithes and rents, and the advowson (the right of "presentation" or "patronage" - to nominate the parish priest).
 The Abbot was in effect in the position of Rector, was required to keep the chancel in repair and to provide a Vicar to conduct divine service and to minister to the spiritual needs of the parishioners.